user-5005/Aws-Cloud_Practitioner/docs/source/preparation steps.rst

 Content
 ----------

+.. dropdown:: 1.
+Create an Amazon account

+   - :doc:`How to Sign Up <create an amazon account>`

 - `Create an Amazon account <create an amazon account>`_
 - `Login to AWS Cloud Quest: Cloud Practitioner with Amazon account <login to amazon account>`_